Quick Summary

 How to Optimize:

 Service Latency tracks how long it takes for a system to respond to user requests.
-High latency slows down performance and harms user experience.
+High latency can significantly degrade performance and negatively impact user experience.

 What is the Business Impact:

-- Impacts SLAs, leading to potential penalties and revenue loss.
+- Missed performance targets can breach SLAs, leading to penalties and revenue loss.

 How to Measure This Metric:

-- Monitor response times using Application Monitoring tools (Datadog, New Relic, Prometheus).
+- Monitor response times using application DevOps tools (Datadog, New Relic, Prometheus).

 Ideal Target: